jensdietrich/se-teaching/asm/README.md

 terminating app: class nz.ac.vuw.jenz.asm.example.App

 ```

+### Dynamic Deployment

+The class `nz.ac.vuw.jenz.asm.example.RunAppAndAttachAgent` is a wrapper that dynamically attaches the agent to the running JVM and then starts `App` .

+To use this, the following two requirements must be met:

+1. the agent jar must exist, i.e. this project must have been build with `mvn package` (this is the same as for static deployment)
+2. the JVM must have been started with the option `-Djdk.attach.allowAttachSelf=true`

+### Reflection

 While the static analysis (example 2 described before) does also report the method where the field write takes place, the dynamic analsis can do more -- it can report the stack trace, i.e. the invocation chain of methods leading to field access.
 This  provides more analysis context.
 Note that the top stackframes are created by the instrumentation, in a real-world application, those would be removed (i.e. the stacktrace would be sanitised).